Keep Up With McLean!

 Our staff members are trained in assessing and treating complex OCD and related conditions through exposure and response prevention (ERP) therapy and acceptance and commitment therapy (ACT).
 All counselors receive specific training in working with patients who live with OCD and other anxiety disorders.
 They are also trained in general crisis prevention/intervention, CPR, and group leadership skills.
 Our team of well-trained and compassionate clinicians foster an environment to help our patients to succeed.

 The OCDI operates within the Center of Excellence in Depression and Anxiety Disorders, led by Chief Scientific Officer Kerry J. Ressler, MD, PhD.
 OCDI Jr. is also supported by the Simches Center of Excellence in Child and Adolescent Psychiatry, led by Chief Medical Officer Joseph Gold, MD.

-The adult residential and day program is located in North Belknap, one of several historic buildings on McLean’s Belmont campus.
+The adult residential and day program is located in East House, one of several historic buildings on McLean’s Belmont campus.
 The program offers a pleasant and peaceful environment that helps patients focus on their treatment.
 For our residential patients, accommodations and amenities are designed to provide a home-like environment.
 This allows patients the chance to work on real-life challenges.
 Our facilities offer comfortable bedrooms, a fully-equipped kitchen, common areas for groups, a laundry area, and access to a fitness facility with state-of-the-art equipment and certified staff.

 For adults that desire luxury accommodations, our Lincoln Residence is located near the Belmont campus in Lincoln, Massachusetts.
 This residence offers private rooms, full baths, catered meals, and a kitchen stocked with snacks and beverages.
 There is a tennis court and exercise room, health club membership, and transportation services to and from the OCDI.
 Please note that while treatment at the OCDI is covered by insurance, the Lincoln Residence is a self-pay option.
 Please inquire about this alternative living situation when contacting our admissions staff.

-OCDI Jr. is located at East House, another historic building on McLean’s Belmont campus.
+OCDI Jr. is also located at East House.
 At our dorm-like facility, we provide cutting-edge treatment delivered in a sensitive and nurturing manner.
 Amenities include a video games, wireless internet access, fitness and recreation, and comfortable, light-filled rooms.